 By Mike Bennighof, Ph.D.

 If Great War at Sea is the series that built Avalanche Press, then Jutland is its finest construction.
-Eleven years after its initial release, I’m still a little awed by it; this is a game that met or exceeded all of my expectations as both designer and publisher.
+A dozen years after its initial release, I’m still a little awed by it; this is a game that met or exceeded all of my expectations as both designer and publisher.
 That doesn’t happen very often.

 Designing the game took a lot of work, but the work itself was very well-defined.
 Great War at Sea is a long-established game system with a mature rulebook, which was written with the battle of Jutland in mind.
 The same geographic factors that hemmed in the German High Seas Fleet also neatly frame the game map as covering the North and Baltic Seas.
 The map actually extends a little to the west to allow you to sail around Ireland and to bring the French Channel ports onto the map, but the real play areas are the two nearly-landlocked seas.